md685-njit/Assignment-1/README.md

 ### Windows

 1. Check that virtualization is on.
 Open Task Manager, choose Performance, then CPU, and find the line "Virtualization".
 If it says Disabled, it has to be turned on in your computer's BIOS or UEFI settings.
-Search the web for your laptop model and "enable virtualization", or ask the instructor.
+Search the web for your laptop model and "enable virtualization", or ask me.
 2. Download Docker Desktop from https://www.docker.com/products/docker-desktop/ and run the installer with its default choices, including the WSL 2 option.
 The default per-user installation does not need administrator rights, but turning on WSL 2 for the first time does, and Windows may ask you to restart.
 3. If Docker Desktop reports that WSL is missing or out of date, open PowerShell as administrator (right-click PowerShell, then Run as administrator) and run `wsl --update`, or `wsl --install` if WSL is not installed at all.
 Restart when asked.